 Yoga is a 2,500+ year old discipline that seeks to improve your health as well as your physical, emotional, mental and social well-being.
 It does this through the use of a range of different postures, breathing exercises and meditation techniques.
 In simple terms, it is about giving care to your mind, body and breath.
 In today’s busy world, many people are turning to this form of training as a way of relieving and managing their daily stress.

-Exercises are designed to put pressure on the glandular systems of your body, increasing your body’s efficiency and overall health.
-The breathing techniques are designed to improve the health and function of your body and mind.
-When these exercises and breathing techniques are used in combination correctly and regularly, they can become a powerful method of achieving physical, mental and emotional wellbeing.
+Exercises focus on increasing your body’s efficiency and overall health by putting pressure on the glandular systems.
+Yoga also aims to improve the health and function of your body and mind through breathing techniques.
+When exercises and breathing techniques are used in combination correctly and regularly, they can become a powerful method of achieving physical, mental and emotional wellbeing.

 There are 4 main classifications of yoga: Karma which utilises the body; Jnāna which utilises the mind; Bhakti which utilises the emotions and Kriya which utilises the energy.
-Each system of yoga that is practiced falls within the gamut of one or more of these categories.
+All forms of yoga fall within the gamut of one or more of these categories.

 Yoga exercises are a series of static postures (called asanas) which are held for a period of time and performed in concert with the breathing techniques.
 A class or session normally begins with simple postures and gradually move toward more challenging ones.
 Each session or class should be designed to work every part of your body.